slaclab/rogue/docs/src/installing/anaconda.rst

 .. code::

-   $ conda install -c defaults -c tidair-packages -c conda-forge -c tidair-tag rogue
+   $ conda install -c tidair-packages -c conda-forge -c pydm-tag -c tidair-tag rogue

 The above commands will install the latest version of Rogue from the master branch.
 If you want to insteall the pre-release version of Rogue, run the following:

 .. code::

-   $ conda create -n rogue_dev -c defaults -c tidair-packages -c conda-forge -c tidair-dev rogue
+   $ conda create -n rogue_dev -c tidair-packages -c conda-forge -c pydm-tag -c tidair-dev rogue

 Alternatively you can install a specific released version of Rogue:

 .. code::

-   $ conda create -n rogue_3.0.2 -c defaults -c tidair-packages -c conda-forge -c tidair-tag rogue=v3.0.2
+   $ conda create -n rogue_3.0.2 -c tidair-packages -c conda-forge -c pydm-tag -c tidair-tag rogue=v3.0.2

 Using Rogue In Anaconda
 =======================